-I coach face-to-face in Hove (Brighton) and Mayfair (London) and specialise in Relationships (with ourselves and others) which I believe are everything.
-Because everyone is unique, I work with you as a whole, including working with your physiology, conscious and subconscious, your identity, values and beliefs, to focus on the present and future in a very positive, practical and balanced way.
+I coach face-to-face in Hove (Brighton) and Mayfair (London) and specialise in supporting people to gain clarity and direction in Business, Relationships (with ourselves and others) and Life.
+Because everyone is unique, I work with you as a whole, including working with your physiology, conscious and subconscious, your identity, values and beliefs, to focus on the present and future in a very posi… Read more

 Located in London and Hove.